ooni/backend/Readme.md

 uncompressed data and send them to `tar`.

-`canning-2.py`: reads a `.tar` file, verifies the sizes of reports, calculates the sha1 and crc32 of each report, calculate size of tar file and then pipes it to `lz4`.
+`canning-2.py`: reads a `.tar` file, verifies the sizes of reports, calculates the sha1 and crc32 of each report, calculate size of tar file and then pipes the unmodified tar file to `lz4`.

 `canning-3.py`: reads a `.lz4` from the pipe, calculates it's size, sha1 and crc32, dumps the lz4 file & all the checksums to disk.